rennovus/serviceautomount/README.md

 ### Test

 1. Navigate to rclone mount directory and list files/folders
+2. Create a new folder and check your Google Drive to see if it was created
-2. Reboot server and check `systemctl status rclone-mount.service`
+3. Reboot server and check `systemctl status rclone-mount.service`
+4. Every time you reboot the machine or restart the service it will use a new random service account file

 ### Common Issues